tripzilch/tripzilch.github.io/industrial-devolution/index.md

 However, I also had been desiring to play with 3D SDFs and raymarching again.
 An SDF is a mathematical function that describes shapes, in a way that is particularly suited to raymarching.
 Raymarching is a technique used for raytracing, which is a technique to simulate light bouncing off these 3D shapes, resulting in a picture.
 Unfortunately, these techniques are mostly aimed at pixel-based rendering, so I had to get clever.

+In these first two pieces I use a raster-based scribbling approach to generate scribbles of varying size, creating varying levels of brightness.

 ![First vector based raymarcher output (October 2020)](s/ramen-2020-10-16-23-36-25-s3240-s.jpg) *First vector based raymarcher output (October 2020)*

 ![Second vector based raymarcher output (October 2020)](s/ramen-2020-10-17-15-21-16-s3240-s.jpg) *Second vector based raymarcher output (October 2020)*

-In these first two pieces I use a raster-based scribbling approach to generate scribbles of varying size, creating varying levels of brightness.

-![Aftermarket Planetary Recyclotron (October 2020)](s/ramen-2020-10-18-17-36-38-s3240-s.jpg) *Aftermarket Planetary Recyclotron (October 2020)*

 In this piece I use a very fine Hilbert curve, that gets progressively smoothed to create varying levels of brightness.
 This piece consists of a single line and could thus be plotted with relative ease (it still took a while).

+![Aftermarket Planetary Recyclotron (October 2020)](s/ramen-2020-10-18-17-36-38-s3240-s.jpg) *Aftermarket Planetary Recyclotron (October 2020)*

+Trying to find a way to render a raymarched scene with a shorter plotting time, I tried a different scribbling based approach.

 ![Nyarlathotep Road (October 2020)](s/ramen2-2020-10-21-13-52-33-s3240-s.jpg) *Nyarlathotep Road (October 2020)*

+While this reduced the plotting time somewhat, I was also not really satisfied with the lack of sharp detail in the picture.

 ![Untitled (October 2020)](s/ramen5-2020-10-30-14-53-37-s3240-s.jpg)
 *Untitled (October 2020)*

-Trying to find a way to render a raymarched scene with a shorter plotting time, I tried a different scribbling based approach.
-While this reduced the plotting time somewhat, I was also not really satisfied with the lack of sharp detail in the picture.
+I knew that 3D SDFs and raymarching were capable of much finer detail.

 ![Possible Dune (October 2020)](s/ramen3-2020-10-23-23-51-10-s3240-s.jpg) *Possible Dune (October 2020)*